-- Identify and assess the impact of digital technology in transforming the business environment and also the customer journey. - Understand how marketers think, conceptualize, test continuously to optimize their product search on digital platforms. - Illustrate how the effectiveness of a digital marketing campaign can be measured - Demonstrate their skills in digital marketing tools such as SEO, social media, and blogging for engaging the digital generation. - Appreciate the need for regulatory framework for digital marketing in India. - Understand the basics of E-commerce, current and emerging business models. - Familiarize with basic business operations such as sales, marketing, HR etc. on the web. - Enhance the students' skills for designing and developing website. - Identify the emerging modes of e-payment. - Understand the importance of security, privacy, ethical and legal issues of e-commerce.
-Understanding of Electronic banking, its techniques and tools and their use in the management of business professionally. - Knowledge, understanding of electronic banking operations and its use in the management of business professionally
+- Identify and assess the impact of digital technology in transforming the business environment and the customer journey. - Understand how marketers think, conceptualize, and test continuously to optimize their product search on digital platforms. - Illustrate how the effectiveness of a digital marketing campaign can be measured - Demonstrate their skills in digital marketing tools such as SEO, social media, and blogging for engaging the digital generation. - Appreciate the need for a regulatory framework for digital marketing in India. - Understand the basics of E-commerce and current and emerging business models. - Familiarize with business operations on the web, such as sales, marketing, HR, etc. - Enhance the students' skills in designing and developing websites. - Identify the emerging modes of e-payment. - Understand the importance of security, privacy, and ethical and legal issues in ecommerce.
+Understanding electronic banking, its techniques and tools, and their professional use in business management. - Knowledge, and understanding of electronic banking operations and its use in the management of business professionally

-Use electronic banking and electronic payment systems in a business set up and also provide customer support in electronic banking operations and electronic payment systems operations.
+Used electronic banking and electronic payment systems in a business setup and provided customer support in electronic banking and electronic payment systems operations.